 September - November: Optimal Remote Season

-Destinations: Raja Ampat (September-October), Banda Sea hammerheads (September-October), Alor, Cenderawasih Bay
+- Destinations: Raja Ampat (September-October), spice island hammerheads (September-October), Alor, Cenderawasih Bay

-Features: Hammerhead season in Banda Sea, manta cleaning stations active in Raja Ampat
+- Features: Peak hammerhead season in eastern waters, manta cleaning stations active in Raja Ampat

 December - February: West Season

-Destinations: Raja Ampat (peak season), Komodo (shoulder season), Banda Sea
+- Destinations: Raja Ampat (peak season), dragon islands (shoulder season)

-Features: Banda Sea crossings possible, fewer crowds in popular destinations
+- Features: Eastern waters season opens, hammerheads peak April-May, fewer crowds in popular destinations

-Remote Access: Good window for accessing previously weather-restricted remote areas
+- Remote Access: Good window for accessing eastern remote areas

 May - August: East Season

-Destinations: Komodo (peak), Alor, Banda Sea, Halmahera, Forgotten Islands
+- Destinations: Dragon islands (peak), Alor, Halmahera, Forgotten Islands

-Features: Komodo's dramatic currents at their most exciting, remote eastern destinations accessible
+- Features: Dragon islands' dramatic currents at their most exciting, remote eastern destinations accessible

-Remote Access: Ideal time for exploring Indonesia's most remote eastern locations
+- Remote Access: Ideal time for exploring the archipelago's most remote eastern locations (spice island season ends in May)

 Year-Round Remote Opportunities